 Now what about the word “betulah” that skeptics argue should have been used if Isaiah ‘meant’ virgin?
 Like the word “almah”, there are several nuances to this Hebrew term.
 Meaning depending on how the term is used, and in what context, it can have various meanings.
 Betulah can refer to a virgin, but it most always means a “young maiden” — one in the charge or guardianship of her father.
 In other words, neither “almah” or “betula” means virgin in and of themselves, but both are terms consistent with virginity and properly denote the word “virgin” depending on the context and how each is used.
 Why is this?
 Because the fact of the matter is there is NO single word in the biblical Hebrew language that clearly, unequivocally, explicitly, ONLY and ALWAYS means virgin.

 Therefore those skeptics who argue against the prophecy of Isaiah 7:14, claiming that “almah” does not mean “virgin,” and that the ‘correct’ Hebrew word for “virgin” is the word “betula,” are in fact wrong on both claims.
-A careful look at the full scholarship on this issue, and NOT simply the misrepresentations and half-truths from select NS scholars of the atheist and agnostic persuasion, reveals that there is NO single word-meaning for either Hebrew term.
+A careful look at the full scholarship on this issue, and NOT simply the misrepresentations and half-truths from select NS scholars of the atheist/agnostic and liberal persuasion, reveals that there is NO single word-meaning for either Hebrew term.
 The reality is that both terms in the proper context can refer to a virgin.
 With that in mind, let us now consider why Isaiah chose to use the word “almah” over “betula” in this prophecy.
 The choice between almah, which can denote a “virgin / young girl,” and betula, which can denote a “virgin / young maiden,” may at first glance appear okay to use interchangeably — but upon closer examination are not.
 Remember that a “betula” most always refers to a young maiden under the guardianship of her father.
 If the passage of Isaiah 7:14 was indeed a prophecy of the virgin birth of Jesus, as professing Christians contend, then the word “betula” would not apply.
 Why?
 Because Jesus’ mother, Mary, while not yet married, was still betrothed to Joseph as his wife, and thus no longer under the guardianship of her father.
 This would naturally leave “almah” as the most applicable term in the Hebrew Language to describe Jesus’ mother in this prophetic passage.
 The very term Isaiah elected to use in this prophecy.

 Finally, as if all this was not enough to settle the matter, one must consider that the rendering of “almah” as “virgin” in this verse (Isaiah 7:14) has the support of the best modern Hebraists, i.e. Kay, Lowth, Ewald, Gesenius and Delitzsch.
 Once more, virtually all modern major English translations properly render the term almah as “virgin” — with the only exception to my knowledge being the RSV/NRSV.
 But enough already, I think I’ve bloviated on this topic long enough.
 As is apparent, the Sign of Immanuel prophesied in Isaiah 7:14 clearly refers to a virgin that will conceive and give birth to a son.
 Those arguing otherwise, are either ignorant to ALL the facts, or are perpetuating erroneous claims, half-truths, distortions and the like.
 In any event, this debate, if it is even fair to call it that, is best described as rooted in what I classify “more skeptic nonsense”.